haydenphancs/Clean-Polluted-Soil/README.md

 ## Description

-- In this simulation, the program starts a multi-year investigation of a square grid of polluted land.
+- In this experience, the program starts a multi-year investigation of a square grid of polluted land.
 - Determine whether using plants to clean up this toxic waste spill site was advisable.
 - Assume that plants can reproduce, grow, and die after each year.
 Also, Gopher as animals destroy crops.